Employment-Based Immigrant Visas For Foreign Nationals

 EB-3 Third Preference: Skilled Workers, Professionals, Or Other Workers

-This is the employment third preference category, which is reserved for those individuals who are skilled workers or professionals in particular fields and other workers.
-One can acquire a permanent residency in the third preference if the U.S. has approved their labor certification.
+This is the employment third preference category reserved for skilled workers or professionals in particular fields and other workers.

 For this third preference, the requirements are a bit stricter than the first and the second preference.
-When completing their visa petition, the petitioning employer must display the ability to pay the offered wage as of the visa priority date.
+When completing an immigrant visa petition, the prospective employer must display the ability to pay the offered wage as of the visa priority date.

 EB-4 Fourth Preference: Special Immigrants

 The employment fourth preference category comprises two groups: a lawful permanent resident coming back for permanent residence in the United States after some authorized stay abroad and those individuals who are reacquiring U.S. citizenship.